Children's Museum of Denver: History

 The museum was founded in June 1973 in a traveling bus.
 In 1975 the museum moved into a renovated building on Bannock Street and then moved to its current location along the South Platte River in 1984.
 In 2015, the museum was made Early Childhood Education Zone’s list of top 25 children’s museums in the United States, coming in at number 11.

 In the spring of 2014, the Children’s Museum of Denver broke ground on a $16.1 million expansion.
 Following several years of planning and two years of construction, the expansion doubled the size of the museum and included 8 additional exhibits, 1 outdoor and 7 indoor.
 The expanded Museum stayed open during the expansion with its grand reopening on November 20, 2015, as the Children’s Museum of Denver at Marsico Campus.

-Operations

-The Children’s Museum of Denver at Marsico Campus is a 501(c)(3) private non-profit organization and a Tier II Scientific and Cultural Facilities District member.
-As an organization, the museum works to raise approximately 40% of its revenue through fundraising events, grants, donations and corporate sponsorships and to earn the other 60% through admissions, membership sales and other fee-based programs.
-The museum’s FY16 budget is $6,159,790.

-A board of directors acts as advisors for the museum.
-A Museum Leadership Team is led by the President and CEO and consists of the Chief Museum Officer, Chief Financial Officer, Vice President of Development and Communications, Senior Director of Guest Services and Facilities, Director of Exhibits and Director of Education.
-Over 80 employees work for the museum.
-Additionally, hundreds of volunteers give their time to the museum annually.

-Museum accessibility

-The museum has accommodations for visitors with disabilities, including scheduled time for children with disabilities and their families to visit the museum in a quiet environment.
-Museum admission during these times is limited and exhibit lights and sounds are turned down.
+Exhibits and Events